A logic-based algorithmic meta-theorem for mim-width: Introduction

-Rather than just verifying the existence of a tuple of sets with a specified \en-property, we can find sets that additionally achieve the best value of some linear optimization function.
-While the precise definition is given in \Cref{sec:prelim}, we may for example have a graph $G$ with vertex-weights $w_1,\dots,w_k$ and measure the \emph{weight} of a solution $B_1,\dots,B_k \subseteq V(G)$ by $\obj_G(B_1,\dots,B_k) = \sum_{i=1}^k \sum_{v \in B_i} w_i(v)$.
-We denote by $\maxWeight(G)$ the largest weight occuring in $G$.
-Moreover, \cref{thm:main:basic} overestimates the contribution of size measurements to the run time, as size measurements with constant value only contribute with a constant factor to the run time.
-The following more refined statement subsumes \Cref{thm:main:basic}, except for the parameterization by tree-width. \begin{theorem} There is an algorithm that, for a given \ac \en formula~$\phi(X_1,\dots,X_k)$, weighted graph $G$ on $n$ vertices together with a \fwidth decomposition of $G$ of width $w \ge 1$, computes a tuple $B^*_1,\dots,B^*_k \subseteq V(G)$ such that
+\Cref{thm:main:basic} overestimates the contribution of size measurements to the run time, as size measurements with constant value only contribute with a constant factor to the run time.
+The following more refined statement subsumes \Cref{thm:main:basic}, except for the parameterization by tree-width.
+We compare the run times from our theorems with other logics for tree-width and clique-width in \Cref{tab:compare:logics}. \begin{theorem} There is an algorithm that, for a given \ac \en formula~$\phi(X_1,\dots,X_k)$, weighted graph $G$ on $n$ vertices together with an \fwidth decomposition of $G$ of width $w \ge 1$, computes a tuple $B^*_1,\dots,B^*_k \subseteq V(G)$ such that

 or concludes that no such tuple exists.
-When $\phi$ has size measurements $m_1,\dots,m_s$ and $r \defeq r(\phi)$, $d \defeq d(\phi)$, $b \defeq \maxWeight(G)$, and $M \defeq \prod_{i \in [s]}(m_i+2)^{\calO(1)}$ then the run time of this algorithm is \begin{itemize} \item $n^{\calO(dw|\phi|^2)}b$ (and $n^{\calO(dw|\phi|)}b$ if $r = \calO(1)$) if \fwidth is mim-width, \item $2^{\calO(d(wr|\phi|)^2)} M b$ (and $2^{\calO(dw|\phi|)}M b$ if $r = 1$) if \fwidth is clique-width, and \item $2^{\calO(dw^4(r|\phi|)^2)} M b$ (and $2^{\calO(dw^2|\phi|)}M b$ if $r = 1$) if \fwidth is rank-width, \end{itemize} \end{theorem}
+When $\phi$ has size measurements $m_1,\dots,m_s$ and $r \defeq r(\phi)$, $d \defeq d(\phi)$ and $M \defeq \prod_{i \in [s]}(m_i+2)^{\calO(1)}$ then the run time of this algorithm is \begin{itemize} \item $n^{\calO(dw|\phi|^2)}$ (and $n^{\calO(dw|\phi|)}$ if $r = \calO(1)$) if \fwidth is mim-width, \item $2^{\calO(d(wr|\phi|)^2)} M n^3$ (and $2^{\calO(dw|\phi|)}Mn^3$ if $r = 1$) if \fwidth is clique-width, and \item $2^{\calO(dw^4(r|\phi|)^2)} M n^3$ (and $2^{\calO(dw^2|\phi|)}Mn^3$ if $r = 1$) if \fwidth is rank-width, \end{itemize} \end{theorem}